biruk-kassaw/Clean-css/README.md

  Clean-Css only runs the Javascript that is run on page load.
 It does not (and cannot) handle Javascript that runs on user interactions like button clicks.

- **The code for both the website and API can be found in this repository
+ -> The code for both the website and API can be found in this repository